atomist-skills/go-sample-skill/README.md

-# go-sample-skill
+# `atomist/go-sample-skill`

-Simple skill showing how to subscribe to and transact new data.
+Simple skill showing how to subscribe to and transact new data written in Go.

 ## Files